Alpha-e-Um/Backend/.github/ISSUE_TEMPLATE/glitch-template.md

 > If possible, describe in Given-When-Then format.

-## Expected Result
+## Occured Result

-> Describe what the expected normal result would have been.
+> Describe the occured result would have been.

 ## Reference Materials (Optional)